AnthonySteele/anthonysteele.github.io/CodingStandards.md

 Rules should have a reason.
 If you do not consider the reasons for rules, you might end up carrying cargo-cult rules such as [Single Return](./TheSingleReturnLaw), [Yoda conditions](https://en.wikipedia.org/wiki/Yoda_conditions) or "constants in `ALL_CAPS`", in languages where they are no longer needed.

-Languages have different coding conventions, and only some of that is by chance and culture.
-Some of it, like the examples given above, are useful in `C`, but do not make sense in `C#`.
-The experience gained in other languages and ecosystems is valuable, but is not infallible.
+Languages have different coding conventions, and some of that is by chance and culture e.g. [Use of K&R brace style](https://en.wikipedia.org/wiki/Indentation_style#K&R_style)).
+But some of it is down to how the language works, and that can vary: the examples given above are useful in `C`, but do not make sense in `C#`.
+So the experience gained in other languages and ecosystems is valuable, but is not infallible.

 Consider writing the rule with a reason, e.g. as "You **should** do _some action_ so that _desired outcome_." and see if it still makes sense.